ncagle/DNS-over-HTTPS/DNS-over-HTTPS.md

 4. parse the DOH responses, feed the parsed resolve data into the DNS cache.
 5. close the DOH easy handles
 5. return the address data to the initial transfer that needed it, and continue

-## A "Custom resolver" ?

-Anders Bakken works on making the DNS backend generic enough to allow applications to plug in a custom DNS resolver in [#2232](https://github.com/curl/curl/pull/2232).
-Will that be suitable for this DOH resolver

 # DOH Tools